trecnoc/concourse-docker/README.md

 The `Dockerfile` in this repo is built as part of our CI process - as such, it depends on having a pre-built `linux-rc` available in the working directory, and ends up being published as `concourse/concourse`.

-## Caveats

-* Make sure you configure a "stop signal" of `SIGUSR2` - otherwise the worker will stall on container deletion.